 - Based on your strengths and interests, help you sort out which area of computer science you might specialize in

-- Suggest courses to take, based on your interests
+- Suggest courses to take, especially CS technical electives, based on your goals and interests

 - Provide information about possible career paths

 - Provide a letter of recommendation - if you get to know a faculty member well enough and demonstrate strong ability in their courses, that is.

 You should not necessarily expect faculty mentors to help you with the following:

 - Answer detailed or complicated questions about degree requirements or university policies (these should be forwarded to your assigned CS advisor)

 - Tell you which courses are "easier" than others (ask peer advisors or other students)

 - Determine how transfer and AP courses count towards graduation requirements (instructions for this are posted on the policies and procedures page of the CS website)

 - Add or drop a class for students (instructions for this are posted on the policies and procedures page of the CS website),

 - Get students out of academic troubles (students who are struggling should contact their assigned CS academic advisor as soon as possible for options and advice).